 I hate mice.
 I hate the way they look I hate the way they act.
 I don’t want them in my house.
 If they appear in my house I’m going to call an exterminator.
+This used to be how I thought about mice, until I got a big change in perspective.

 This is just the way it is.
 When they invade where I live they deserve to die.
 I don’t want them around.
 I can’t stand there little mouse droppings that are evidence of there being around.
 I don’t want to even think about them being alive period